Skip to article frontmatterSkip to article content

 3.13.7

 This book makes significant use of Ollama and its Python API.
-Ollama is an open source tool that simplifies managing and running LLMs locally, like on a PC or local server, for example.
-Ollama executes models entirely on the user’s machine, providing full control over model selection, configuration, and execution.
-This local-first design makes Ollama especially valuable in educational settings, where transparency, reproducibility, and hands-on experimentation are essential.
+Ollama is a free and open source tool that simplifies managing and running LLMs locally.
+Ollama executes models entirely on the user’s machine, providing control over model selection, configuration, and execution.
+This makes Ollama especially valuable in educational settings, where transparency, reproducibility, and hands-on experimentation are essential.

-When using Ollama, students can work with modern open-weight models—such as general-purpose language models, code-focused models, and embedding models—without relying on external APIs or internet connectivity.
+When using Ollama, students can work with modern open-weight models — such as general-purpose language models, code-focused models, and embedding models, without relying on external APIs or internet connectivity.
 This enables cost-free experimentation while preserving privacy and allowing direct observation of system behavior, including token usage, context limits, and output variability.
-Ollama’s simple command-line interface and API support interactive exploration and programmatic integration into software systems.

-In the college-level courses where this book is used, Ollama serves as a laboratory environment for studying generative AI as an engineered system rather than a black box.
+In the college-level courses where this book is used, Ollama facilitates a laboratory environment for studying Generative AI as an transparent system rather than a black box.
 Working through guided labs, students explore core concepts such as prompt structure, sampling parameters, model tradeoffs, and retrieval-augmented generation.
 When they run models locally and embed them into their own applications, students begin to develop practical intuition about how large language models work and how they fail, their limitations and how they can be responsibly and effectively used in real production software systems.

 !uv pip show ollama